 5. Which Business Associate Agreement Should I Use?

 Note: Regardless of whose version of the BAA you use, your BA is liable for any breach of PHI that they cause.
-The same goes for downstream subcontractors (more about breaches, contract termination, and liability in the next blog).
+The same goes for additional subcontractors.

 6. Do BAAs Need to be Signed Annually?